Hierarchical Matrix Factorization for Interpretable Collaborative Filtering: Experimental Setup

 \subsection{Datasets}

-For the evaluation, we conducted rating and ranking prediction tasks utilizing three datasets (ML-100K, ML-1M, Ciao) and one dataset (DIGINETICA) respectively. \begin{itemize} \item ML-100K~\cite{2015dec_f.harper} -- Movie domain dataset.
-A total of 100,000 five-star ratings have been given to 1,682 movies by 943 users.
-All users have at least 20 ratings. \item ML-1M~\cite{2015dec_f.harper} -- Movie domain dataset.
-6,040 users have given a total of 1,000,209 five-star ratings to 3,952 movies.
-All users have at least 20 ratings. \item Ciao~\cite{2012feb_j.tang} -- Product domain dataset.
-We only used the released parts of the dataset\footnote{\url{https://www.cse.msu.edu/~tangjili/datasetcode/truststudy.htm}}.
-A total of 36,065 five-star ratings were given by 2,248 users to 16,861 products. \item DIGINETICA\footnote{\url{https://competitions.codalab.org/competitions/11161}} -- E-commerce domain dataset.
-This contains user sessions and product information from an e-commerce site.
-We only used item view data (\verb|train-item-views.csv|) from January 1 to June 1 for this experiment.
+For the evaluation, we performed rating and ranking prediction tasks utilizing four datasets: ML-100K, ML-1M, Ciao, and DIGINETICA.
+ML-100K and ML-1M~\cite{2015dec_f.harper} are datasets from the movie domain that contain a total of 100,000 and 1,000,209 five-star ratings given to movies by users, respectively.
+As a product review dataset, we also used the released part\footnote{\url{https://www.cse.msu.edu/~tangjili/datasetcode/truststudy.htm}} of a dataset called Ciao~\cite{2012feb_j.tang}, which contains 36,065 ratings given to products by users.
+DIGINETICA\footnote{\url{https://competitions.codalab.org/competitions/11161}} which contains user sessions in the e-commerce website, is used for the ranking prediction task.
+We used only item view data (\verb|train-item-views.csv|) from January 1 to June 1 for this experiment.
 Some sessions were missing user IDs or had multiple user IDs.
 Therefore, the last user ID in each session was used as the user ID for that session, and sessions with no IDs were deleted.
-The session ID was then removed, and the view between user and item was treated as implicit feedback. \end{itemize}
+Finally, the view between user and item was treated as implicit feedback.

 Each dataset was divided into three subsets: training, validation, and testing.
 Temporal global split~\cite{2020nov_z.meng} was used as the splitting strategy for evaluation in a realistic prediction task.
 For ML-100K, ML-1M, and Ciao, all the interactions were sorted by timestamp and split into training (80\%) and testing (20\%) subsets.
 Furthermore, the last 20\% of the training subset was used for validation.
 Note that, unlike previous studies, users and items with a few ratings were not deleted.
 In DIGINETICA, interactions were divided by timestamp: January to March into the training subset, April into the validation subset, and May and June 1 into the testing subset.
 Users with less than five views in the training subset were removed from all subsets.
 None of the methods, including the baselines, considered cold-start users or items.
 Therefore, users and items that were not included in the training subset were removed from the validation and test evaluations.
 Table \ref{tab:dataset-statistics} lists the statistics of the dataset used after these splits and filters.